 Long-distance migrants are not alone in being at risk from changes to the timing of seasonal events, and short-distance migrants and residents may also be affected (Franks et al. 2018).
 Lower productivity in the Lesser Spotted Woodpecker, which has experienced severe declines and can no longer be monitored by annual surveys, is believed to have been exacerbated by the effects of warmer springs (Smith & Smith 2019).
 The gap between the timing of seasonal events can also vary at different latitudes, and hence the effects of mismatch may differ across the UK (Burgess et al. 2018, Bell et al. 2019).
 Disjunction risk is predicted to vary spatially in relation to the duration of resource peaks and previous research has reported more marked migrant population declines in highly seasonal habitats (Both et al. 2010), of which woodlands are a prime example.
 Invertebrate food availability in the canopy increases rapidly during the brief period when larval Lepidoptera emerge to take advantage of the spring leaf burst, prior to the foliage toughening and developing chemical defences.
 As springs have become warmer, oak leafing dates have advanced, a shift matched by caterpillars (Buse et al. 1999), but apparently not by tits (Visser et al. 1998) or flycatchers (Both et al. 2009), despite the apparent plasticity of passerine laying dates in response to environmental drivers (Phillimore et al. 2016).
-The figures presented in this report indicate that Greenwood & Baillie 2008).
-The population level impacts of disjunction-related productivity declines are still unclear and there is some evidence that reduced productivity under warmer temperatures may be buffered by density-dependent increases in survival in some species, including Reed et al. 2012, 2013, 2015), and possibly also in clutch size (Saetheret al. 2016, Bodey et al. 2020).
-Although advances in laying dates do not necessarily match the shifts of food sources, the potential resultant declines may be offset by other benefits, e.g. increased fledglin
+The figures presented in this report indicate that Great Tit brood sizes have fallen and that Pied Flycatcher nestling stage failure rates have risen, as would be predicted under a mismatch scenario, although FPBA trends are not significant for Pied Flycatcher due to a concurrent reduction in egg-stage failure rates.
+However, FPBA of Chaffinch, another woodland insectivore heavily reliant on moth larvae to provision its offspring, has decreased.
+It should be noted that, until recently Chaffinch exhibited concurrent declines in productivity and increases in population size, so we cannot currently exclude the possibility that increasing levels of intraspecific competition are reducing reproductive output (Greenwood & Baillie 2008).
+The population level impacts of disjunctionrelated productivity declines are still unclear and there is some evidence that reduced productivity under warmer temperatures may be buffered by density-dependent increases in survival in some species, including Great Tit (Reed et al. 2012, 2013, 2015), and possibly also in clutch size (Saetheret al. 2016, Bodey et al. 2020).
+Although advances in laying dates do not necessarily match the shifts of food sources, the potential resultant declines may be offset by other benefits, e.g. increased fledgling development time is believed to have contributed to better first year survival for Pied Flycatchers in the Netherlands (Tomotani et al. 2018).